conqp/diffusion-scribbles-log-analyzer/README.md

 # diffusion-scribbles-log-analyzer
-Analyze CSV logs from the Diffusion Scribbles stury
+Analyze CSV logs from the Diffusion Scribbles study